-When you make enzyme rich homemade cream cheese (recipe plus video) yourself from raw milk, the texture and consistency tends to be softer than commercial varieties.
+When you make enzyme-rich fresh cream cheese yourself from unpasteurized, nonhomogenized milk, the texture and consistency tends to be softer than commercial varieties.
 You have no doubt noticed this yourself.
 This results in a cheesecake that doesn’t hold together very well.
 To resolve the problem, I increased the amount of gelatin.

 I was also surprised to find that no-bake cheesecake made with raw honey is quite a bit sweeter than the same cheesecake made with sugar.
 In the end, this proved beneficial as I reduced the amount of sweetener used by 1/3 and still achieved very sweet tasting results.

-I hope you enjoy this no bake cheesecake recipe if you decide to try it for yourself.
+I hope you enjoy this raw cheesecake recipe if you decide to try it for yourself.
 It makes a great dessert to take to a potluck that everyone will enjoy – junk food fan or not.